 Ask yourself, why are you on the phone with a client in the first place?
 In my experience, client calls are generally used to catch up on current initiatives, discuss content, review reports, etc. The problem with using the telephone for these tasks is that it can be extremely difficult to share certain data using just your voice.
 My solution?
 I share my screen.

-One of the most under-used features within GoToMeeting is screen sharing.
-This is especially surprising in the digital marketing industry, since most of us claim to be ‘visual people.’
+One of the most underused features within GoToMeeting is screen sharing.
+This is especially surprising in the digital marketing industry since most of us claim to be ‘visual people.’
 Well, it’s time to live up to that moniker.
 By taking advantage of the GoToMeeting screen-sharing feature, you’ll get the power to look at items with clients in real time.
 I find that this helps greenlight projects much more quickly.
-There are many useful cases for a digital marketing team to screen share:
+There are many use cases for a digital marketing team to screen share:

 - Review keyword research

 Let me make a quick suggestion.
 Before you start screen sharing, you may want to hide your bookmarks (command + shift + b, on a Mac in Chrome).
 Why?
 Well, if you’re in an agency, you may organize your bookmarks by client or task and it's better to just hide them before sharing a screen with a client.
 At least that’s my policy, I think most clients prefer me protecting their privacy from other clients.

 Another valuable asset GoToMeeting brings to client phone calls is the online recording ability.
 Not every call needs to be recorded, but in situations where it would be helpful to distribute the content of a call to a team or an executive who could not make the call time, recording is a good option.
 If you screen share during the call, you’ll be able to record the screen share and distribute in video format.
 Just make sure that you’re respecting the privacy of the others on the call—it’s always best practice to ask permission from everyone before pressing the record button.